SystemsApproach/5G/impl.rst

 scalable services can run.
 The RAN and Mobile Core are two such tenants.
-The CORD platform can also host other edge services (which is one reason CORD is built using cloud technology in the first place), but exactly what other edge services might run on a given CORD POD is beyond the scope of this book.
+The CORD platform can also host other edge services (which is one reason CORD is built using cloud technology in the first place), but exactly what other edge services might run on a given CORD POD is a question we do not try to answer in this book.

 The RAN and Core related components are ones we’ve described in earlier chapters.
 They include the Control and User planes of the CU and Mobile